Guides

 The ten factors

-- Throughput.
+• Throughput.
 A human palletizes at speeds that vary through the shift.
 A robot holds a steady pace 24/7.
-Progressive Robotics cites industry-level throughput gains of 15–30% after automation — capacity that can defer a new line or cut weekend overtime.
+Reported throughput gains after automation run at 15–30%: capacity that can defer a new line or cut weekend overtime.

-- Product damage.
+• Product damage.
 Manual handling damages goods, and a damaged box often costs more than the product itself: rework, complaints, delays.
-One example cited by the partner: a food manufacturer cut damage by around 90%, saving roughly €15,000 a month on product alone.
+A food manufacturer cut damage by around 90% and saves roughly €15,000 a month on product alone.

-- Workplace injuries.
+• Workplace injuries.
 Manual palletizing is among the most injury-prone activities in a warehouse, and back injuries cost employers heavily, directly and indirectly.
-A beverage producer cited by the partner eliminated palletizing injuries entirely, and insurance premiums fell by around 18% the following year.
+A beverage producer eliminated palletizing injuries entirely, and insurance premiums fell by around 18% the following year.

-- Space.
+• Space.
 Manual operations need staging areas and clearances.
-The partner's sources point to space reductions of 30–40%, space that can host new capacity.
+Reported space reductions reach 30–40%; the reclaimed floor can host new capacity.

-- Energy.
+• Energy.
 Robotic cells use less than a manual zone lit and climate-controlled for operators; collaborative robots can even run on single-phase power.
-One cited example: around a 32% cut in end-of-line consumption.
+In one reported case, end-of-line consumption fell by nearly a third.

-- Scalability.
+• Scalability.
 You reprogram for new products instead of replacing equipment.
-The partner cites a case where the system was modified 12 times and took on 30+ new products with no extra investment.
+In one reported case, the system was modified 12 times and took on 30+ new products with no extra investment.

 Not every factor will weigh the same in your operation.
 In a warehouse with high staff turnover, labor and training dominate.
 In one with fragile goods, damage makes the difference.
-That is why the calculation starts from your data, not from a template.
+That is why the calculation starts from your operation's data.

 Turning CapEx into OpEx